 Public Meeting Facilitation Laboratory: Practicing for the Unexpected in Public Meetings

 Many people feel alienated from public life but the good news is that public officials have the power to address many of the frustrations driving people away from being engaged.
 In this interactive lab we will practice real life scenarios, learn about best practices, and give public officials tools for creating meetings that deal with conflict in a healthy and professional manner.
 We will work with UNH Theatre professor David Kaye and his group, PowerPlay Interactive Development, to gain new insights, techniques and skills.
-This work supported by UNH Cooperative Extension, NH Listens, Primex3, and the New Hampshire Charitable Foundation.

 The Facilitation Laboratory is sponsored by Cooperative Extension, Carsey School of Public Policy, and the Department of Theatre and Dance at the University of New Hampshire, New Hampshire Housing, Primex3 with generous support from the New Hampshire Charitable Foundation.